lizardfs/documentation/source/devguide/creating_workspace.rst

   judy
   boost

-If you want to make use of the storage extensions for intel platforms by intel, please install the
+If you want to make use of the storage extensions for Intel platforms by Intel, please install the

 ::